robustUTEP/arch1-project2/demos/8-switch/README.md

 each time the button is pressed.
 The LED should remain illuminated until the next time the button is pressed.

-_Separation of duties:_ Input and output are not always so closely connected.
-Frequently an input begins a computation that eventually results in an output.
-For example, pressing "next song" on a streaming audio player begins a complicated multi-stage process that eventually results in a different song being played.
-Suggestion: start with something simple such as responding to the buttons using interrupts to set state variables, and update the LEDs when the timer interrupt occurs.

 _Time and button interaction:_
-Integrate the timer mechanisms from the blink demo and have the button affect the blink sequence.
+Integrate the timer mechanisms from the blink demo and have the button changes a state variable that modifies the blink sequence.

-_Add button memory:_
-Have the button toggle: Pressing once changes behavior that sticks when the button is released.
-Next press changes behavior back.
-Hint: add another state variable.

 ## Some Advice
 When creating your own variants to the demo programs,